 Loyal customers will keep coming back to support your business, provide positive word of mouth, give it the revenue it needs to grow, and provide a return on investment for investors.
-In fact, 84% of companies that make an effort to improve their customer experience strategy say that they have boosted their revenue.
+In fact as reported by Oracle, 84% of companies that make an effort to improve their customer experience strategy say that they have boosted their revenue.

 What Are The Most Important CX Elements For Consumers?

 According to the multinational professional services firm PwC, approximately 80% of consumers in the United States prioritize speed, convenience, hospitality, and knowledgeable assistance as the key factors that make up excellent customer support.